saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 ```
 HANA Hostname:  vhcalhdbdb
-  - where your host name is found via the Windows Command Prompt > hostname
+  - remember that this name is in the Windows hosts file that we looked at in an earlier task

 HANA Agent Admin User:  hackt28
+  - this is the HANA development user we created earlier

-Password:  <your hackt28 user password>
+HANA Agent Admin Password:  <your hackt28 user password>
-  - the password you used when you created the hackt28 user)
+  - the password you used in the script when you created the hackt28 user)
 ```